openpharma/visR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Resolved a warning from a failing test.
+* Resolved a warning from a failing test - see update below,
 * Updated DESCRIPTION file to require latest version of survival (>= 3.4-0).

 ## Test environments